Bailbrook House, Bath UK

 “Thank you for such a brilliant training event – the content was spot on, all the presentations and sessions were really, really good and I came away feeling that I had learned masses: a rich diet of fact and opinion.
 I can honestly say that I have rarely – if ever – enjoyed such an event quite as much as this one.”

 This course is provided by the UK Centre for Tobacco and Alcohol Studies (UKCTAS), a Public Health Research Centre of Excellence which includes 13 universities (www.ukctas.net).
-The course is co-ordinated by Dr. Niamh Fitzgerald and Prof. Linda Bauld from the Institute for Social Marketing at the University of Stirling.
+The course is co-ordinated by Dr. Niamh Fitzgerald, Senior Lecturer in Alcohol Studies, at the Institute for Social Marketing, University of Stirling.

 The course can be taken on a stand-alone basis, or if participants wish to consolidate their learning, they can complete a 3,000 word essay on an alcohol policy topic, which will be assessed for 10 Masters-level credits from the University of Stirling.
 All students will have access to slide-sets after the course.